Bianca-Pasat/MOI/docs/source/integration.rst

    params{
      runmcia = true
-     outdir =  '[full path of location you want to output]' pathmcia = 'directory that store the different omics data' samplesinfomcia = 'path of you samples info file' a1lim = limits of your X space, Default :  '0, Inf' a2lim = limits of your Y space, Default :  '0, Inf'
+     samplesinfomcia = 'path of you samples info file' a1lim = limits of your X space, Default :  '0, Inf' a2lim = limits of your Y space, Default :  '0, Inf'